gajh-classes/FFT_reference/README.md

 Duration of StudentFft : xxxxx (sec)
 GPGPU-Sim: *** exit detected ***
 ```
-Code will be evaluated with the cycles displayed above.
+The code will be evaluated with the cycles displayed above.

 ##### makestep.sh
 in `/root/FFT_release`, automated script is provided.
 You may use the script to skip the above procedures.